Elias Díaz Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.15 team ERA that ranks 14th among all league pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th among all league pitching staffs.

-- His last appearance came on Saturday against the Baltimore Orioles, when the left-hander went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- The Marlins will look to Cueto (0-1) in his second start this season.

-- The 25-year-old has amassed an ERA of 3.90, with 9.8 strikeouts per nine innings, in 19 games this season.
-Opponents are batting .255 against him.
+- His last appearance was in relief on Sunday when the righty tossed three scoreless innings against the Baltimore Orioles while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.